jhellingman/tei2html/Wiki/UsingTheRendAttribute.md

 ### Using `@style` and `@rendition` ###

-The current TEI guidelines also provide `@style` and `@rendition` to define presentation in a formally defined language.
-This is currently not supported, but would be fairly easy to add to the style-sheets.
+As an alternative to the `@rend` attribute, the current TEI guidelines also provide `@style` and `@rendition` to define presentation in a formally defined language.
 See the [TEI guidelines on rendition attributes](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-att.global.rendition.html).

-TODO:
+Implementation notes:

 1. Handle the `@style` attribute, and output it as a CSS rule.
    - generate a unique class-name for the CSS fragment.